I built a Processing library that can simulate color blindness on any Processing sketch, approximating what a color blind person would see.

 - Interactive and educational visualizations for understanding color blindness.

-A first example of Pseudoisochromatic art appears below.
+An example of something you can make with this is below.
 Most people see semi-random colored squares.

 A Protanope (red-green color blind person) would see something similar to below, recognizing the pattern as Conway's Game of Life:

 My hope is for this library to help educate the Processing community about color blindness and to create new opportunities for artistic expression.

 To learn how to use ColorBlindness, start with the ColorBlindness Tutorial.
 Next, have a look at the examples provided to you when you installed ColorBlindness through Processing's Import Library feature.

 ColorBlindness comes with two algorithms: One is for Color Blindness Simulation, and the other is for Daltonization.
 Each works by allowing the normal Processing functionality to render each frame of the animation.
 The library essentially does a post-processing transformation to each frame, altering the colors in a specific way.